JoanCharmant/quill-blender/docs/export.md

 ## Scene hierarchy
 Blender organizes the scene into hierarchies of parented objects.

-The following objects types are supported when exporting Blender scenes:
+The following object types are supported when exporting Blender scenes:

 | Feature |Status|
 | ------------- |:---:|